inderjit303/32-bit-SRAM-/README.md

 endmodule
 ```

+# Sense amplifier circuit:
+This circuit is used to read the data present in the SRAM cell.
+It has an Read Enable(r_en) pin which when high gives the value present in the SRAM cell as output.
 Pre-charge circuit is used to pre-charge the bit-lines to Vdd or high logic during a read operation.
 The function of sense amplifier is to amplify the very small analog differential voltage between the bit-lines during a read operation and provide a digital output.